Jim Courage: NASCAR Featherlite Southwest Tour

 Courage competed in a NASCAR Featherlite Southwest Tour race in 1989, finishing 17th at All American Speedway.

 Personal life

 Courage married Marilyn Courage in the late 1960s.
 He has a son, Jim Courage Jr., who has also competed in racing, including a West Series race in 2006.

+Motorsport career results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)